pddisense/pdd-website/docs/contribute/client.md

 ## Public API specification

-The client is expected to interact with the API server through a set of public endpoints.
+The client is expected to interact with the API server through a set of public endpoints, which are used to implement [the cryptographic protocol](protocol.html).
 They are considered public in the sense that any client can use it, and there is no explicit authentication.
 Instead, the client's unique name should be considered as a private information (and thus not to be shared), used to identify itself with the server.